CogSP/uni-projects/README.md

 ![logo](sapienza.jpg)
 # uni-projects
-This repo contains almost all the university project I have done until now.
+This repo contains almost all the university projects I have done until now.

 * **psico-dama**: made for the "Linguaggi e Tecnologie per il Web" exam, PsicoDAMA is a game of checkers with special psychedelic effects.